Sometimes you have to liberate the leader by drowning the victim.

 Every problem comes with a solution; that is how nature works.
 Imagine how it would be if there were only days and light and no nights and darkness.
 You would be sleep-deprived.

 4. Remember the Purpose

 Your purpose should strengthen you.
 A good leader is always driven by a sense of purpose – with a value system aligned to creating an impact and moving people’s lives.

 Individuals like Nelson Mandela and Mahatma Gandhi are good examples of leaders with a sense of strong purpose.
 They sacrificed their lives for their purpose, and that was to create a better tomorrow.

 We are living in their ‘Better Tomorrow.’
 Imagine how regressive the world would have been if not for leaders like them.

 Every Point I Shared is a Sequence that Naturally Occurs.

 There is no better way to do that than ‘MEDITATION.’

-It opens a doorway to uncover your true self, refining your perception of the world.
+It opens a doorway to uncovering your true self and refining your perception of the world.
 You invariably start seeing ‘good’ in everything.
 It leads you to true humility.
 You get carved into a natural leader, driven by a sense of purpose.